What is Electrodermal Activity (EDA)?

 Skin conductance measurement is traditionally characterized into two types – tonic skin conductance level and phasic skin conductance response – which can roughly be thought of as “the smooth underlying slowly-changing levels” vs. “the rapidly changing peaks.”

 Figure 1, the top graph depicts a high quality EDA signal.
 Exemplary skin conductance responses (SCRs) are circled.
 These SCR's are examples of "phasic activations".
-The tonic value is the more smoothly-changing level, approximated here by the straight white line.
+The tonic value is the more smoothly-changing level, approximated here by the straight blue line.

 Figure 2 The top graph depicts an EDA signal which is slowly climbing and has no significant phasic activity.